XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-fee | [value](#value) | *Optional* An exact fee to pay for the transaction.
+allowHighFee | boolean | *Optional* If `true`, then `fee` is permitted to exceed 2 XRP.
+Warning: In most cases, this is an abnormally high fee. fee | [value](#value) | *Optional* An exact fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* The maximum fee to pay for the transaction (in v1.0.0 and later, this is `'2'` XRP by default).
 See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer,null | *Optional* The highest ledger version that the transaction can be included in.
 If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
 Use `null` to not set a maximum ledger version.